A Semi-supervised CART Model for Covariate Shift: Simulation study

 In this manuscript, we primarily focus on DA-CART.
 We also explore how domain adaptation techniques can be used with tree ensembles, specifically bagged trees.
-We study the performance of DA-BT, which is an extension of DA-CART and incorporates importance weighting into the bagged trees framework.
+We study the performance of DA-BT, which is an extension of DA-CART.
+It applies importance weights during tree splitting to ensure that the splits accurately reflect the characteristics of the target domain.
 Our analysis focuses on sampling uncertainty, while we do not consider variable selection uncertainty across multiple trees.
 It allows us to examine domain adaptation's impact on model performance within tree ensembles.

-The details of the simulation settings, such as the data-generating process, sample selection methods, variables used, and sample sizes, can be found in Section \ref{sec:5.1}.
-The result is shown in Fig. \ref{fig:5}.
+The details of the simulation settings, such as the data-generating model, selection methods, and sample sizes, can be found in Section \ref{subsec4.1}.
+The result is shown in Fig. \ref{fig2}.
 In these simulations, we compare DA-BT with various models, including DA-CART.
-The baseline model, naive bagged trees (BT), uses standard bootstrapping without considering domain shifts.
+The baseline model, Naive bagged trees (BT), uses standard bootstrapping without considering domain shifts.
 The target BT model, trained only on target domain data, represents the ideal scenario where outcomes in the target domain are observed.
-DA-BT-Bootstrap incorporates importance weights into the bootstrapping process, adjusting sampling probabilities to align the source and target domains better.
-Similarly, DA-BT-Split applies importance weights during tree splitting to ensure that the splits accurately reflect the characteristics of the target domain.
+The comparison also includes BT-IWB, which uses oracle weights as importance weights..

 Regarding performance, it has been observed that naive bagged trees consistently produce inferior results, especially as the sample sizes increase.
 This emphasizes the advantage of domain-adaptive models such as DA-CART when significant variations exist between the distributions of the source and target domains.
-In scenarios with restricted ranges, both DA-BT methods (DA-BT-Bootstrap and DA-BT-Split) perform similarly to the target BT as the sample sizes increase, showcasing their ability to adapt effectively to the target domain.
-However, this convergence is less common in scenarios with shifted locations, where the differences between the domains are more pronounced.
+In scenarios with restricted ranges, both importance weighting methods (BT-IWB and DA-BT) perform similarly to the target BT as the sample sizes increase, showcasing their ability to adapt effectively to the target domain.
+However, this convergence is less common in scenarios with shifted range, where the differences between the domains are more pronounced.